Monday, December 26, 2016

 This Article Sums it Up Pretty Good about Donald Trump and All of Us

-Donald Trump and his supporters suffer from unresolved deep-seated traumas that have been passed down from generation to generation.
+Donald Trump and his supporters suffer from unresolved, deep-seated traumas that have been passed down from generation to generation.

-“According to biographers, Trump’s father was a workaholic, a ruthless, cold and authoritarian man who believed life is a competition where the “killers” win.”
-He passed his public bigotry and trauma on to Donald, who was such a trouble-maker that his father sent him off to military boarding school.
-We don’t usually have to dig too far to glean that it’s likely the unruly child has been damaged, unconsciously to be sure, by the family.
+“According to biographers, Trump’s father was a workaholic, a ruthless, cold, and authoritarian man who believed life is a competition where the “killers” win.”
+He passed his public bigotry and trauma on to Donald, who was such a troublemaker that his father sent him off to military boarding school.
+We don’t usually have to dig too far to glean that it’s likely the unruly child has been damaged, unconsciously, to be sure, by the family.
 How many of us unwittingly pass off our trauma to our children, then deny it, then leave the confused child to try to figure it out, foreshadowing the seemingly inexorable continuation of generational betrayal and trauma. …

 “Our avoidance in tackling our traumas is totally understandable.
 We are afraid to look in the mirror because of what we will see.
 It’s painful.
 Between the latent historical traumas and our personal childhood trauma, which so many of us have, we find ourselves at a tipping point.
 This state of affairs can no longer be endured.
 One way or another, it must shift.